Person-centred therapy explained (and how it can help)

 What makes it effective

-Person centred therapy works because of three key ingredients: empathy, non-judgement and honesty.
+Person-centred therapy works because of three key ingredients: empathy, non-judgement and honesty.
 When clients come to therapy, they are often feeling anxious, low, lost or disconnected.
 I see these feelings as signs of a deeper tension between who we really are and who we have learned to be.

 What a session might feel like

 In the early sessions, it can feel like we are just talking, perhaps saying things you have never said out loud before.
 That is completely normal.
-Therapy is not about rushing to solutions; it is about giving shape to the things that have been swirling around in your head.
+Therapy is not about rushing to solutions; it is about giving form to the things that have been swirling around in your head.

 Sometimes this means realising that something you have blamed yourself for was not actually your fault.
 Or noticing that a pattern you have been stuck in started long ago.
 Over time, people often describe a shift.
 Things begin to feel lighter, or at least clearer.